cloudrave/climbing-checklists/README.md

 Climbers may benefit from a similar methodology.

+# Important Disclaimer

 **Remember: These checklists do not represent *everything* that must be done to be safe.
 In fact, there is *no way to guarantee your safety while climbing*, as climbing is an inherently dangerous sport.
 When you climb, you do so at your own risk of injury or death.**

-Ideally this list helps you reduce the liklihood that you will have a "bad day".
+Ideally this list helps you *reduce the liklihood* that you will have a "bad day".

+**There is no substitute for your own personal safety judgement.
+This list is just to externally *double-check that judgement.***

 # How to Use a Checklist